Archipelago of San Andrés, Providencia and Santa Catalina: History

 After the Spanish colonies became independent, the inhabitants of San Andrés, Providence and St. Catherine voluntarily adhered to the Republic of Gran Colombia in 1822, which placed them under the administration of the Magdalena Department.
 The First Mexican Empire, which was succeeded by the United Provinces of Central America (UPCA), also claimed the islands.
-Gran Colombia, in turn, protested the UPCA's occupation of the eastern coast of Nicaragua.
+Gran Colombia, in turn, protested the UPCA's occupation of the south-eastern coast of the Mosquito Shore.
 The UPCA broke up in 1838 to 1840, but Nicaragua carried on the dispute, as did Gran Colombia's successors: New Granada and Colombia.
 A local administration (intendencia) was established in the islands in 1912 by Colombia.

 In 1928, Colombia and Nicaragua signed the Esguerra-Bárcenas Treaty, which gave control of the islands to Colombia.
 However, when the Sandinista government assumed power in the 1980s, Nicaragua repudiated the treaty.
 Colombia argues that the treaty's final ratification in 1930 (when the US forces were already on their way out) confirms its validity.
 Colombia and Honduras signed a maritime boundary treaty in 1999, which implicitly accepts Colombian sovereignty over the islands.

-In 2001, Nicaragua filed claims with the International Court of Justice (ICJ) over the disputed maritime boundary and claimed 50000 km² in the Caribbean, including the San Andrés and Providencia Archipelagoes.
+In 2001, Nicaragua filed claims with the International Court of Justice (ICJ) over the disputed maritime boundary and claimed 50000 km² in the Caribbean, including the San Andrés and Providencia Archipelagos.
 Colombia responded that the court has no jurisdiction over the matter and increased its naval and police presence in the islands.
 Colombia also defended its claim in the ICJ.
 On 13 December 2007, the ICJ ruled that the islands were Colombian territory but left the maritime border dispute unresolved.
-On 19 November 2012, the ICJ held that Colombia had sovereignty over the islands.
+On 19 November 2012, the ICJ upheld that Colombia had sovereignty over the islands.